And now dear readers a story…

 My mom and I shopped at Hartzfeld’s and The Jones Store in Kansas City; Stix, Baer & Fuller in St. Louis, and at Innes and Bucks in my home town of Wichita.
 And then of course there was: _____________ (fill in your hometown store here).

 It is possible, however, revisit those golden days through an amazing website called The Department Store Museum (DSM).

-This site is a treasure trove of historic photos and in-depth descriptions the stores, including what was carried on each floor.
+This site is a treasure trove of historic photos and in-depth descriptions the stores, even down to the merchandise on each floor.
 There are sample shopping bags and even photos of store credit cards and security badges.
 Stores are organized by the state in which they were located and you can spend hours going through role of honor.

-The site was created by Bruce Allen Kopytek, an architect in Massachusetts.
+Created by Bruce Allen Kopytek, an architect in Massachusetts, hs love of department store shines through.
 Bruce has written three books, Toledo’s Three Ls: Lamson’s, Lion Store and LaSalle’s; Jacobson’s: I Miss It So, a history of the famous Michigan chain; and his latest Eaton’s: The Trans-Canada Store.
-I reached out to Bruce about how he got interested in this subject.
+I reached out to find out how he got interested in this subject.

-“I have loved the “department store idea” since I was young and visited downtown Detroit when it was an altogether different place.
-Later, we visited big stores when we traveled, and whenever I had access to out-of-town newspapers in libraries, I traced department store logos, wrote down department locations, etc. It seemed like a foolish waste of time to a young man that was pretty studious.
+“I loved the “department store idea” ever since I was young and visited downtown Detroit when it was an altogether different place.
+Later, we visited big stores wherever we traveled With access to out-of-town newspapers in libraries, I traced department store logos, wrote down department locations, etc. It seemed like a foolish waste of time to a young man that was pretty studious.
 However it is actually paying off now.”

-Bruce and his Department Store Museum reminds us that there was a time, not so long ago when the customer was king.
-His site asks this provocative question: “why are we not good enough for such a gamut of retail options today?”
+Bruce and his Department Store Museum remind us that there was a time, not so long ago when the customer was king and shopping was an event.
+His site asks this provocative question: “Why are we not good enough for such a gamut of retail options today?”